MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts.md

 <ins>IT admin</ins>: this entity represents collectively the various IT admin roles that may be involved in a Windows LAPS deployment.
 The IT admin roles are involved with policy configuration, expiration or retrieval of stored passwords, and interacting with managed devices.

 <ins>Managed device:</ins> this entity is the Azure AD-joined or AD-joined device on which we want to manage a local administrator account.
 The feature is composed of a few key binaries: laps.dll (core logic), lapscsp.dll (Configuration Service Provider logic), and lapspsh.dll (PowerShell cmdlet logic).
 Windows LAPS may also be configured using Group Policy and will respond to GPO change notifications.
-The managed device may also be an AD domain controller (which can be configured to backup DSRM account passwords).
+The managed device may also be an AD domain controller, which can be configured to back up DSRM account passwords.

 <ins>Active Directory:</ins> this entity is your on-premises Active Directory deployment.